bennylope/django-organizations/docs/cookbook.rst

     Unlike in the example of multi-table inheritence, you cannot add more than one custom organization model to an individual app.
 Each additional organization class you want must be defined in its own app.
-    Only one org set per app (module, stricly speaking)
+    Only one organization set per app.

 Difference between default models
 ---------------------------------